MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 ## Next Step

 Congratulations!
-You have completed both the *Data Manager* and *Configure Data* phases.
+You have completed both the data ingestion and data unification phases.
 Now you are ready to do one of the following:

 - Complete more data configurations (*Activities*, *Relationships*, and *Enrich Profiles*); while  optional, they can help you unlock richer insights on your customers.